jvkassi/n8n-nodes-grok/README.md

 ## About n8n
 n8n is a free and open [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation tool.
 It can be self-hosted, easily extended, and used to automate workflows across various services and applications. n8n enables you to connect anything to everything.

-## About OpenRouter
+## About Grok
-OpenRouter is a platform that provides a unified API to access various AI models.
+Grok is a platform that provides a unified API to access various AI models.
 It allows developers to integrate multiple AI services into their applications without managing separate API integrations for each model provider.
-OpenRouter supports a wide range of models from different providers, making it easier to experiment with and deploy various AI capabilities in your workflows.
+Grok supports a wide range of models from different providers, making it easier to experiment with and deploy various AI capabilities in your workflows.

 ## Changelog